Glyph TAnimation

 Custom AVI Resources

-You can create your own resources for TAnimation, using either the Borland Resource Workshop version 4.5 or up, or using the supplied command line resource compiler (in the bin directory of your Delphi installation).
+You can create your own resources for TAnimation, using either the Borland Resource Workshop version 4.5 or up (if you can find it somewhere), or using the supplied command line resource compiler (in the bin directory of your Delphi installation).
 Here the method using the command line resource compiler is described.

 First, create a .rc, a resource source file.
 In this, you enter a custom resource of type AVI.
 So if you want to include an AVI which is in file "MoveFile.avi" and you want to call it MoveAVI, you'll have to create a file, let's call it "MyAVI.rc" and include a line like this: